shennah/WDI11_Homework/gregory_mcintyre/week_10/chem-trail/README.md

   rspec spec/features/manage_pharmacies_spec.rb
   ```

 **Check**: Make sure it's passing.
-It should pass with the built in scaffolding.
+You may need to update the
+routes and add a welcome page or similar.

 ### Rails acceptance testing with JavaScript